porkopek/Stopwords/README.md

 #stopwords

-A series of stopwords files in memoq resource format .mqres This repo includes the next languages:
+A series of stopwords files in memoq resource format .mqres This repo includes the following languages:

 - bulgarian
 - czech